KevinMusgrave/pytorch-metric-learning/docs/miners.md

 - Triplet miners output a tuple of size 3: (anchors, positives, negatives).
 - Without a tuple miner, loss functions will by default use all possible pairs/triplets in the batch.

 You might be familiar with the terminology: "online" and "offline" miners.
-Tuple miners are online.
+These miners are online.
 Offline miners should be implemented as a [PyTorch Sampler](samplers.md).

-Tuple miners are used with loss functions as follows:
+Miners are used with loss functions as follows:

 ```python
 from pytorch_metric_learning import miners, losses